Learning About Cyclic Vomiting Syndrome

 What is it?

-An adult or child who has cyclic vomiting syndrome (CVS) has repeated bouts of severe vomiting and nausea.
+An adult or child who has cyclic vomiting syndrome (CVS) has repeated attacks (called episodes) of severe vomiting and nausea.
 Between the vomiting episodes, the person's health is normal.
+CVS is not a common health problem.
 The cause of CVS isn't known, but it may be related to migraine headaches.

 What happens when you have CVS?

-CVS causes severe nausea, vomiting, and drooling.
+CVS causes repeated attacks (episodes) severe nausea, vomiting, and drooling.
 You may not be able to walk or talk during an episode.
-You may look pale.
-You may have a fever and feel very tired and thirsty.
+You may look pale and feel dizzy.
+You may have a fever, a headache, and feel very tired and thirsty.
 Some people with CVS have belly pain and diarrhea.

-Bouts of vomiting can last for a few hours or a few days.
-People with this condition tend to have a typical pattern of attacks.
-For example, one person may have bouts of CVS 4 times a year and always in the morning.
-Another person may have 8 bouts a year and always in the evening.
+Episodes of vomiting can last for a few hours or a few days.
+People with this condition tend to have episodes that are similar to each other.
+For example, one person may have CVS happen 4 times a year and always in the morning.
+Another person may have it happen 8 times a year and always in the evening.

 Some people with CVS have triggers that set off the vomiting.
 People have reported an infection, such as a cold, as a trigger.
 Other triggers include stress, menstrual cycles, and certain foods like chocolate or cheese.
 Children tend to have more triggers than adults do.